 I’ve since gone on to play plenty of other entries in the genre and, while there have been a few misses, there have been way more hits.
 Firewatch, What Remains of Edith Finch, Night in the Woods, Virginia and at long last, Life is Strange; there are so many games in my library waiting for those times when I want to be immersed in a good story.
 Not all of them have happy endings but each tells a tale we can learn something important from.

 I understand why walking simulators aren’t for everybody – and indeed, the genre received a lot of criticism when it first emerged in the 2010s.
-Not all players knew how to react to it and many were confused: were walking around and looking at items the only things you could do?
+Not all players knew how to react to it and many were left confused: were walking around and looking at items the only things you could do?
 Was it even really a game if that was the case?
 The name ‘walking simulator’ soon arose and was used as a derogatory term given to releases with a lack of traditional gameplay mechanics.

 But gradually, slower-paced exploration and environmental storytelling started to weave their way into game design.
 During the years after Gone Home there was an increase in the number of narrative first-person titles in a range of different genres.
 For example, The Stanley Parable makes great use of comedy and features a narrator whose personality changes depending on your choices; and several years later, Layers of Fear frightened players into leaving positive reviews.

 Walking simulators challenged the way we think about video games during the last decade.
 The term has lost its negative connotations and is now a badge of honour: they’re games which encompass diverse narratives, compelling storylines, interesting exploration and fantastic writing.
 2020 is looking bright for the genre and I can’t wait to see what its future holds.

 Video game lover, Later Levels blogger and SpecialEffect volunteer.
 Big fan of wannabe pirates and fine leather jackets.